DerekRoberts/e2e_oscar/app/README.md

-WebARchive built using the following in a Dockerfile:
+OSCAR DB and WebARchive built using the following in a Dockerfile:

 WORKDIR /app/
 RUN apt-get update; \